ASHP-Software/Documentations/PMI.md

 *Keep in mind that if you are making a REST API call, you need to append .json to the end of the route.
 You can find some sample API calls at the end of this document.*

 * **/PMI** - This route holds all the latest version of SCDF RXNorm mapping to ASHP's PMI data.
-The index of drugs are keyed by SCDF identifier.
+The index of drugs is keyed by SCDF identifier.

 ## Objects
 ---
 ### PMI
-A drug shortage bulletin that holds all relevant information.
+The PMI object represents a mapping of SCDF to AHFS unique identifiers as well as the title and description of the PMI monograph file.
   * **UN**: String - This is ASHP's PMI unique identifier.
 You can use this identifier to fetch the monograph file from Firebase Storage.
   * **description**: String - This is the description of the PMI monograph for the SCDF concept. e.g. For SCDF key: 10760, the description is: "triamcinolone Oral Paste"
   * **title**: String - This is the title of the PMI monograph for the SCDF concept.
-  * **updatedAt**: Int This is the server time stamp when this record was last updated/written to Firebase.
+  * **updatedAt**: Int - This is the server time stamp when this record was last updated/written to Firebase.
 This integer represents the Linux Epoch time in milliseconds.

 Sample response JSON for **PMI/10760**
 You can obtain the above data via https://ahfs-pmi.firebaseio.com/PMI/10760.json?auth={apiKey}&print=pretty